 I love to see dogs that have jobs.
 I am always amazed at how happy dogs are that are working.
 Most dog breeds were developed for a specific purpose.
 If you look at the AKC dog breed groups, it will often give insight on what a dog was bred to do for a living.
 The groups are sporting, working, herding, hound, toy, terrier and non-sporting.
-When looking for a new puppy I always recommend that prospective dog owners review the breed standards of the breed of dog they are considering, to get more insight on what kind of care, training and activity might be appropriate for that breed of dog.
+When looking for a new puppy I always recommend that prospective dog owners review the breed standards of the breed of dog they are considering, to get more insight on what kind of care, training, and activity might be appropriate for that breed of dog.

-For instance, my breed of choice is Australian Shepherd.
+For instance, my breed of choice is the Australian Shepherd.
 I currently have two Aussies as part of my family.
 I am lucky to have a little acreage and the dogs exercise each other running on the property and playing.
 Before getting my second dog, my older dog entertained herself by “chasing” birds as they fly over the property.
-The swallows that live in the barn seem to know our yard boundaries and fly over the property, staying in the boundaries and keeping the older dog running in circles.
+The swallows that live in the barn seem to know our yard boundaries and fly over the property, staying within the boundaries and keeping the older dog running in circles.
 This breed was developed to herd livestock.
 They have a lot of energy and a very strong herding instinct.
-When you bring a herding dog home, and expect it to live in your house and small yard, you need to make sure you supply it with some kind of mental stimulation and activity.
+When you bring a herding dog home and expect it to live in your house and small yard, you need to make sure you supply it with some kind of mental stimulation and activity.
 If not, your dog will develop its own activity which may or may not be desirable to you.
-My older Aussie chasing birds is harmless to everyone (she has never caught a bird) and kept her entertained.
+My older Aussie chasing birds are harmless to everyone (she has never caught a bird) and kept her entertained.

 I recently tried my hand at dog agility with my younger Aussie, Emerson.
 It was so much fun spending time with my dog and learning how to have him navigate the agility obstacles.
 To be honest, he picked it up much quicker than I did, and my instructor even noticed that he was politely slowing down waiting for me to catch up.
 We both enjoyed it and I could tell all the other dogs in my class loved having the chance to work and play with their owners.